-For the Dutch it has always been about being pragmatic and figuring out durable, smart solutions for the challenges ahead.
-The Netherlands has contributed a large number of revolutionizing inventions and scientific discoveries ranging from the first saw mill to LED-lights and Wifi.
+The Dutch have always been pragmatic in figuring out durable, smart solutions for the challenges ahead.
+The Netherlands has contributed a large number of scientific discoveries, including blood cells and photosynthesis, as well as revolutionary inventions, including the first sawmill and WiFi.
 With strong profiles in electronic dance music (EDM), art, design, gaming, fashion, and architecture, Dutch creative industries have gained international acclaim.

 The Dutch entertainment industry has become a major export product for the Netherlands.
 Dance music, produced by Dutch DJs, is well known worldwide.
 Furthermore, the Netherlands is the second largest exporter of television formats.
 Global TV sensations like The Voice and Big Brother originated in the Netherlands.